Antonyeaster/brick-connect-react/README.md

 * View posts I've liked so that I can share them with other or just revisit them
 * View my favourite posts so that I can separate my general liked posts from my favourites
 * Keep scrolling through the posts so that I don't have to keep pressing next page
+* Keep scrolling through comments so that I don't have to keep going to the next page
 * Click on the posts to view the post page so that I can read the comments about the post
 * Edit my post title, description and change the image so that my post can be corrected or updated after it was posted
 * Create a comment on a post so that I can share my thoughts about the post